isomerpages/mlaw-ablac/pages/glossary.md

   </tr>
   <tr>
     <td>Assessor</td>
-    <td>An assessor is a member of the panel of assessors appointed by the Minister under section 26 <br>of LAA.</td>
+    <td>An assessor is a member of the panel of assessors appointed by the Minister under section 26 of LAA.</td>
   </tr>
   <tr>
     <td>Award</td>
-    <td>An award is a decision of the Collector made after holding an <br>inquiry under section 10 of LAA.<br><br><br>It is in writing signed by him and decides (a) the area of the land, (b) the compensation which in his opinion should be allowed for the <br>land, and (c) the apportionment of the compensation among all the persons interested.</td>
+    <td>An award is a decision of the Collector made after holding an inquiry under section 10 of LAA.<br><br><br>It is in writing signed by him and decides (a) the area of the land, (b) the compensation which in his opinion should be allowed for the <br>land, and (c) the apportionment of the compensation among all the persons interested.</td>
   </tr>
   <tr>
     <td>Board</td>